Labrador Retriever Facts

 According to the Kennel Club UK these tests should be considered by Labrador Retriever breeders:

-Centronuclear Myopathy: This condition causes muscle weakness, and results in Labradors walking stiffly, intolerance to exercise and reduced muscle tone.
+Centronuclear Myopathy: This conditions causes muscle weakness, and results in Labradors walking stiffly, intolerance to exercise and reduced muscle tone.
 Labradors are also prone to collapse in cold weather.